michhar/michhar.github.io/docs/convert-pytorch-onnx.md

 ## The General Steps

 1. Define the model class (if using a custom model)
-2. Train the model and load the weights (`.pth` file by convention) to something usually called the `state_dict` or load a pre-trained model such as is found in `torchvision.models`
+2. Train the model and/or load the weights, usually a `.pth` or `.pt` file by convention, to something usually called the `state_dict` - note, we are _only_ loading the weights from a file.
+A pre-trained model such as is found in `torchvision.models` may also be used with the provided weights (using `pretrained=True` - see below).
-3. Create a properly shaped input vector
+3. Create a properly shaped input vector (can be some sample data - the important part is the shape)
 5. (Optional) Give the input and output layers names (to later reference back)
 6. Export to ONNX format with the PyTorch ONNX exporter